ninizhuangnima1-sys/suit-boss-codex-pet/README.md

-# Fengge — Codex Animated Pet
+# 峰哥 — Codex Animated Pet

 Suit Boss is a polished 3D-toy-style animated pet for the Codex desktop app: a mature businessman in a navy suit with an orange phone, black briefcase, cigarette, and continuously animated smoke.